Announcing AAM.

 Any party with the anchor identifier or canonical commitment hash verifies the chain link, the hourly Merkle aggregation, and the Bitcoin block embedding the Merkle root.
 No Bonis cooperation required.

-Microsoft Agent 365 integration brief
+Control-plane integration brief

 Vertical theaters where AAM is shipping right now.